Southeastern Conference Softball Pitcher of the Year

 The Southeastern Conference Pitcher of the Year is a college softball award given to the Southeastern Conference's most outstanding pitcher.
 The award has been given annually since 2002.

-Monica Abbott of Tennessee has the won the award a record three times.
+Monica Abbott of Tennessee has won the award a record three times.
 The award was shared twice: in 2005 between Monica Abbott and Michelle Green and in 2021 between Montana Fouts and Mary Haff.